iamsuryasonar/webdev-notes/React.md

 ```
 The component NestedList recursively renders a nested list using the provided data prop.
 It checks if the current item has children and, if so, calls the renderNestedItems function recursively to render the nested list.

-### Q.What is the difference between useEffect and useLayoutEffect?
+### Q. What is the difference between useEffect and useLayoutEffect?
 -> Here is an example of how you might use useEffect and useLayoutEffect in a React component:
 ```javascript
 import React, { useState, useEffect, useLayoutEffect } from "react";